 Bachelor of Science in Honors Mathematics and Physical Science

 August 2011 - May 2015

 Summa Cum Laude, Dana Scholar, Dean’s List, Pi Mu Epsilon, Phi Beta Kappa, Sigma Pi Sigma

-Associate of Science in General Science, Raritan Valley Community College
+Associate of Science in General Science and Pre-Medicine, Raritan Valley Community College

 August 2008 - May 2011

 Magna Cum Laude, Dean’s List, Phi Theta Kappa